-During the current quarter, the Company incurred \$246,372 in exploration & evaluation expenditures on the Morrison property compared to \$279,944 in exploration & development expenditures during the same period of the previous fiscal year.
+During the current fiscal year, the Company incurred \$924,562 in exploration & evaluation expenditures on the Morrison property compared to \$1,519,351 in exploration & development expenditures during the same period of the previous fiscal year.
+During the current quarter, the Company incurred \$257,079 in exploration & evaluation expenditures on the Morrison property compared to \$317,852 in exploration & development expenditures during the same quarter of the previous fiscal year and compared to \$246,372 in exploration & development expenditures during the same quarter of the previous quarter of the current fiscal year.
 Please see Note 6 in the financial statements for expenditures by item and area.

 During the current fiscal year and previous fiscal year, the Company did not announce or complete any private placements.
-During the current quarter, the Company issued 161,000 common shares on exercise of options for total proceeds of \$845,250 and a reclassification of Contributed surplus to capital stock in the amount of \$356,053.
-During the same quarter of the previous year, the Company did not issue any shares on exercise of options.
-Options were granted during the second quarter of both the current and previous fiscal year.
-The current award and cancellation of grants are detailed in the Overall Performance section of this discussion.
+During the current quarter, the Company issued 10,000 common shares on exercise of options for total proceeds of \$57,500 and a reclassification of Contributed surplus to capital stock in the amount of \$21,251.
+During the same quarter of the previous year, the Company issued 312,500 common shares on exercise of options for total proceeds of \$1,277,500 and a reclassification of Contributed surplus to capital stock in the amount of \$254,668.
+No options were granted or cancelled during this quarter of both the current and previous fiscal year.